fbpx

 *Tip: While the US citizen visa fee has been the same for quite some time, the Lao government could change it on a whim and not update anyone.
 Bring a few extra bucks just in case.
 You can also pay in Kip or Thai baht, but I’ve been told that the fee is more (once you do the exchange math) if you pay in those currencies.
 Most shops and restaurants take USD and Visa cards.
 If you do want local currency, you’ll get the best exchange rate at a bank in town rather than the exchange “shacks” along the street near the Night Market.

 IMG_5574 (1920x1440)Not having been to Laos or Southeast Asia before, I really didn’t know what to expect.
 While the first Lao people I encountered were serious, intimidating border officials, every other Lao with whom I had the pleasure of interacting was incredibly friendly and helpful.
-Of course, my guide offered a wealth of fascinating information and invaluable insight into the culture and history.
+Of course, my Asia tour guide offered a wealth of fascinating information and invaluable insight into the culture and history.
 And despite a bit of chaos with the visa process, Luang Prabang has a laid back vibe where riverboats float lazily down the Mekong, bicyclists pedal leisurely in town, and travelers can lounge on the porch of their hotel room before dinner.

 Questions?